hazel246/password_generator_python/README.md

 - **`lowercase`**: Whether the password should include lowercase letters.
 Set to `1` to include, `0` to exclude.
 Default is `1`.

-Methods Used
-secrets.choice(): The secrets module securely selects random characters from the available character sets (letters, digits, symbols) to ensure cryptographic strength. string.ascii_letters, string.digits, string.punctuation: Predefined sets of characters representing letters, digits, and punctuation, respectively.
-Regular Expressions (re.findall()): Used to check if the generated password satisfies the constraints: r'\d' checks for digits. fr'[{symbols}]' checks for special characters. r'[A-Z]' checks for uppercase letters. r'[a-z]' checks for lowercase letters.
-The password is checked against the defined constraints, and if any constraint is not met, a new password is generated.